-As of December 31st, 2022, the Trust Company owns a 33.33% stake in Ashmore CAF-AM Management Company SAS, which is classified as an investment in associates.
+As of December 31st and June 30th, 2024, the Trust Company owns a 33.33% stake in Ashmore CAF-AM Management Company SAS, which is classified as an investment in associates.

-c) Marketable securities
+d) Marketable securities

-The Trust Company registers investments classified as Level 2 as of December 31st, 2022, derived from the investment in the Private Capital Fund known as Colombia Ashmore I Infrastructure Fund - FCP, which is long-term and high risk.
+The Trust Company registers investments classified as Level 2 As of December 31st and June 30 th, 2024, derived from the investment in the Private Capital Fund known as Colombia Ashmore I Infrastructure Fund - FCP, which is long-term and high risk.
 It corresponds, in the terms of Article 3.3.2.1.1 of Decree 2555 of 2010 to a closed mutual investment fund, and whose main purpose is to provide investors who are linked with the possibility of placing their resources together with those of other members.
 The latter is achieved through compartments in exchange for which they will receive the participation units and the economic rights arising from them.
 The resources received by the fund are invested in assets constituting infrastructure projects.
-The Trust Company has investments in compartment B, The Private Equity Fund values daily by unit value calculated by the Fiduciaria Alianza Fiduciaria SA, administrator of the fund, however, the valuation of the assets that make up the fund does not record an active market or observable prices, therefore, the appraisal made to the assets of the fund is updated annually, making the valuation adjustments with effect on the results that may arise.
+Units hold economic rights on the Fund and they are marketable securities under Fund Rules.
+The Trust Company has investments in compartment B, The Private Equity Fund values daily by unit value calculated by the Alianza Fiduciaria S.A., administrator of the fund, however, the valuation of the assets that make up the fund does not record an active market or observable prices, therefore, the appraisal made to the assets of the fund is updated annually, making the valuation adjustments with effect on the results that may arise.
+The Trust Company keep this investment to obtain profitability and part of its strategy for Liquidity Management.
+As of today, it is not have to be sold partial or totally.